Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 • Attempts battery or attempts to make offensive and unwanted physical contact with another person; or

 The prosecution must prove that the defendant’s actions were intentional or reckless to secure a conviction when the defendant is accused of committing battery or attempting to commit battery.
-If the defendant is accused of putting another person in fear of potential battery, the prosecution must prove the apprehension of battery.
+If the defendant is accused of putting another person in fear of potential battery, the prosecution must prove the reasonableness of the apprehension of battery.

 While Maryland law does not require the crime of assault to result in bodily injury to the victim, assaults that involve injuries are punished more severely.